jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 We will now set up a highly available and scalable [Redis](https://redis.io/) cluster using [Redis Cluster](https://redis.io/docs/management/scaling/) and [Redis Sentinel](https://redis.io/docs/management/sentinel/).
 Redis is an open source, in-memory data structure store (key values), used as a database, cache, and message broker.
 Redis cluster is horizontally scalable and uses horizontal partitioning / sharding to store the different keys and values on different nodes.

 The cluster will consist of 6 nodes, 3 are the primary nodes, and the 3 other ones are replica nodes.
 The replicas will use [replication](https://redis.io/docs/management/replication/) and failover strategies in order to ensure data is available with minimal downtime.
+You can only write to primary nodes, no the replicas, but you can read from primary and replicas.
+This can also be used make the primary nodes focus on only writing data, and then move all reads to the replicas for maximum performance.

 We will use the [Bitnami Redis Cluster helm chart](https://artifacthub.io/packages/helm/bitnami/redis-cluster).
 To install the cluster, use the following command: